Amity School District

 Capital Bond Program 2022

-As we are progressing through the refining of the design process, the architects get budget estimates for current plan iterations.
-The last time this was done, we were about five million dollars over our construction budget.
-While this seems like a lot, both the architects (IBI) and our project management firm (HMK) assured us that it was very typical, even on the lower end, of what they usually see at this stage.
+As we advance in refining the design process for our bond project, our architects have been providing budget estimates for each iteration of the plan.
+Recently, we found ourselves around five million dollars above our construction budget.
+While this may sound concerning, both our architects (IBI) and project management firm (HMK) assured us that this is quite common and even on the lower end of what they typically see at this stage.

-Amity as a town is expected to continue to grow over the next decade and beyond, and the type of housing that we are anticipating will likely have significant numbers of school-aged children.
-This is a good challenge to have as a school, but one that can be addressed in multiple ways.
-By keeping the 5th graders at the elementary school, we can save about $600,000 on the construction project, helping us get closer to maximum construction cost we can afford.
+Amity is a town projected to experience growth in the coming decade, with the anticipated housing likely to bring in a significant number of school-aged children.
+While this is a positive challenge for our school, it can be addressed in various ways.
+By keeping 5th graders at the elementary school, we can save approximately $600,000 on the construction project, bringing us closer to our maximum affordable construction cost.

-Also, I think it is important to note that moving 5th grade was probably the least popular part of the bond proposal!
-The board voted on making this change to the plans at their last meeting after listening to input from IBI, HMK and school administrators.
+It’s also important to mention that the 5th-grade relocation was likely the least popular aspect of the bond proposal.
+The board decided to make this change during their last meeting, after considering input from IBI, HMK, and school administrators.

-Throughout this bond process the ultimate goal is to provide a great place for our kids to attend school for decades to come.
-As a district we want to be good stewards of the funds and facilities entrusted to us.
-This modification does not hamper that goal and helps us maintain our financial values.
-Thank you for the great community support we have experienced through this process so far.
+Our ultimate goal throughout this bond process is to create an exceptional learning environment for our students for many years to come.
+We aim to be responsible stewards of the funds and facilities entrusted to us as a district.
+This change does not compromise that objective and helps us maintain our financial principles.
+We’re grateful for the incredible community support we’ve received so far in this process.

 Info and updates